qiz-li/lovelace-soft-ui/README.md

 * [**Custom Header**](https://maykar.github.io/compact-custom-header/), by **maykar**

-This makes the original Home Assistant header "compact" and matches the background color.
+This makes the original Home Assistant header "compact" and also matching it with the background color.

 Click on the three dots on the top right, then go to `Configure UI` then `Raw config editor` and add the following: